NEARLab-MedicalRobotics/Sigma-Interface/README.md

 foot pedal is released.
 * wrench_topic String defining the topic name for the wrench message to which this node subscribes

+### Copyright
+This code is released under the BSD-3 License.
+A license file is included in the code Credit to Nima Enayati and Politecnico di Milano